nictryx/figma-ui-ux-designs/README.md

 - Wireframing
 - Prototyping

-## Purpose
+## Goal

-The Purpose of this portfolio is to showcase UI/UX design skills across different application domains and demonstrate experience creating clear, practical, and visually organized interfaces.
+The Goal of this portfolio is to showcase UI/UX design skills across different application domains and demonstrate experience creating clear, practical, and visually organized interfaces.